 8. Gaeng Keow Wan

-Gaeng keow wan refers to Thai green curry.
-Known for its greenish color, it’s a type of curry popular in the central region of Thailand.
+Gaeng keow wan refers to green curry.
+Known for its greenish color, it’s a type of curry popular in the central region of the country.

-Aside from the main protein (usually chicken), gaeng keow wan is made with green curry paste, coconut milk, palm sugar, fish sauce, and vegetables and herbs like Thai eggplant, kaffir lime leaves, and Thai sweet basil.
+Aside from the main protein (usually chicken), gaeng keow wan is made with green curry paste, coconut milk, palm sugar, and vegetables and herbs like Thai eggplant, kaffir lime leaves, and sweet basil.
 The consistency of the curry can vary depending on the amount of coconut milk used.

 Spice levels can vary but gaeng keow wan is typically known to be a sweet and spicy curry.
 In fact, the word wan in its name means “sweet”, but not for the reasons you think.
 The creamy mild green color of the curry is known in Thai as a “sweet green”, hence the wan in its name.